neopragma/dnmusic/sight-reading.md

 Most people assume that when reading music we haven't seen before, we must be expected to stumble and make mistakes.
 We might have to disassemble the music into small segments and practice each segment dozens or hundreds of times before we are able to perform the music.

 I disagree with that assumption.
 In my opinion, we should be able to play most Western music more-or-less correctly at sight.
 Exceptions include unusual musical genres that vary from the usual conventions, and music that is exceptionally challenging technically.

+When we "woodshed" a piece, our goal is to polish the performance, not merely to learn the notes by rote.

 My private teaching includes explicit practice of sight-reading with the goal to make the translation from notation to sound as automatic and natural as possible.